MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 `crbegin` is used with a reversed `multimap` just as [begin](#begin) is used with a `multimap`.

-With the return value of `crbegin`, the `multimap` object cannot be modified.
+With the return value of `crbegin`, the `multimap` object can't be modified.

 `crbegin` can be used to iterate through a `multimap` backwards.